Scattered one-counter languges have rank less than $\omega^2$: Some order-theoretic properties of scattered languages and operations

-In this section we list some propositions regarding some operations (mostly iteration and product) of scattered languages. \begin{proposition} Assume $L\subseteq\Sigma^*$ is a language such that $L^+$ is scattered.
-Then $L\subseteq v^*$ for some word $v\in\Sigma^*$. \end{proposition} \begin{proof} Assume $u,v\in L$ are nonempty words with $\mathrm{root}(u)\neq\mathrm{root}(v)$.
+We make heavy use of the following simple propositions later: \begin{proposition} Assume $L\subseteq\Sigma^*$ is a language such that $L^+$ is scattered.
+Then $L\subseteq v^*$ for some word $v\in\Sigma^*$ (and consequently, so is $L^+$). \end{proposition} \begin{proof} Assume $u,v\in L$ are nonempty words with $\mathrm{root}(u)\neq\mathrm{root}(v)$.
 Then, by Lyndon's theorem (see e.g.~\cite{10.5555/267846}, Theorem 2.2), $uv\neq vu$, say $uv<_svu$ (having the same length, they cannot be in the $<_p$ relation, so it's either $uv<_svu$ or the other way around).
 Then the language $\{uvuv,vuvu\}^*uvvu$ forms a dense subset in $L^+$.
-Thus, if $L^+$ is scattered, then the nonempty members of $L$ share a common primitive root $v$, and hence $L\subseteq v^*$. \end{proof} \begin{proposition} If $L\subseteq\Sigma^*$ is a dense language, then it has a prefix-free dense subset $K\subseteq L$. \end{proposition} \begin{proof} Let $P\subseteq L$ be the language containing all the words which are members of some infinite prefix chain of $L$.
+Thus, if $L^+$ is scattered, then the nonempty members of $L$ share a common primitive root $v$, and hence $L\subseteq v^*$. \end{proof} Languages having a specific form will play crucial role in our proofs: \begin{definition} A \emph{prefix chain} is a language $L$ whose words are linearly ordered by the relation $<_p$.
+A language $L$ \emph{prefix free} if its words are pairwise incomparable with respect to the relation $<_p$ (and consequently, if and only if it is linearly ordered by the relation $<_s$). \end{definition} Observe that finite prefix chains have finite order types and thus have rank $0$, while infinite prefix chains have order type $\omega$ and thus have rank $1$.
+Also, for each infinite prefix chain $C$ there exists a unique $\omega$-word $w_C$ such that $C\subseteq\mathbf{Pref}(w_C)$.
+We call $w_C$ the \emph{limit} of $C$. \begin{proposition} If $L\subseteq\Sigma^*$ is a dense language, then it has a prefix-free dense subset $K\subseteq L$. \end{proposition} \begin{proof} Let $P\subseteq L$ be the language containing all the words which are members of some infinite prefix chain of $L$, that is, $P=\mathop\bigcup\limits_{C\subseteq L\hbox{ is an infinite prefix chain}}C$.
 Now we have two cases: